ARM-software/armnn/README.md

 the TfLite Parser and PyArmNN (More support is about to come): [Installation via Apt Repository](InstallationViaAptRepository.md)

 The newest member in Arm NNs software toolkit is the **TfLite Delegate**.
 The delegate can be integrated in TfLite.
-TfLite will then delegate operations that can be accelerated with Arm NN to Arm NN.
+TfLite will then delegate operations, that can be accelerated with Arm NN, to Arm NN.
 Every other operation will still be executed with the usual TfLite runtime.
 This is our **recommended way to accelerate TfLite models**.
 As with our parsers there are tutorials in our doxygen documentation that can be found in the [wiki section](https://github.com/ARM-software/armnn/wiki/Documentation).